 Most mutual funds invest in securities like stocks, bonds and money market instruments.
-The fund may also invest in other mutual funds managed by us, called "underlying funds".
+The fund also may invest in other mutual funds, called "underlying funds".

 Advantages of mutual funds

 Investing in a mutual fund has several advantages over investing in individual stocks, bonds and money market instruments on your own: